 Email firstname.lastname@example.org or call 078785 25870 for more details.

 COVID-19 (Coronavirus) translations

 The Public Health Agency's (PHA) 'coronavirus: isolate your household' poster has been translated into 11 languages.
-These translations are available to download at the PHA website.
+These translations are available on the PHA website.

 Helpline supporting the Roma Community in Belfast

 Call the Forward South Partnership's helpline on 07734 915138 if you need support in this difficult period.
-This service is offered in Romanian Language.
+This service is offered in Romanian.